Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** A though day.
 I just wanted to sleep the whole day.
 I manage to move the minimum.
 Eating, working, attending my apointment and coding.
 I share some nice moments with my brother also.
 Feeling a bit down.

+### Day 77: June 10, 2020 (Pi Playing)

+**Today's Progress**: Just playing with my Pi because I couldn't focus on my readings.
+I've been thinking on how to implement Retropie and Plasma Bigscreen.
+Noobs at first seemed at option, but it isn't really a bootloader.
+Then I found Berryboot, but I'll have to convert a Retropie image to work with it or download a non-official one which I don't like that much.
+I think I'm gonna stick on trying to build Plasma Bigscreen on top of Retropie.
+Installing Retropie on Plasma Bigscreen OS doesn't seem that viable since it ain't a Rasbian base OS and there may be some optimizations I may miss.

+**Thoughts:** Not a great day at all.
+Feeling down.